tieum/swarm-traefik/README.md

 - **buildms.sh**: builds the docker images for the 2 microservices, on both worker nodes

-  **TODO**: docker image tag should be a parameter

    **TODO**: loop dynamically through all the node with role 'worker'

-- **createservices.sh**: create the ms1 and ms2 services: depending on your local setup, services can take up to 2 minutes to start the first time (because of the "docker pull" load on the registry)
+- **createservice.sh**: takes 3 argument: a microservice name, a tag, and an optional replicas number.
+It create the corresponding microservice with the correponding docker image.
+Depending on your local setup, services can take up to 2 minutes to start the first time (because of the "docker pull" load on the registry)

-   **TODO**: service name and image:tag should be parameters so we can use the same script in a git webhook

 - folder **ms1/** and **ms2/** contain 2 ruby sinatra sample apps, with their corresponding Dockerfile